How to remove the Tapsnake virus on your Mac?

 Tapsnake is one of a number of fake virus alerts that appear when you visit certain websites.
 The so-called “Tapsnake virus” is intrusive and makes surfing the web much less convenient and fun than it should be, but if you ignore it, no harm will be done.
 That’s easier said than done, however, as it is designed to scare users into taking action, and for many less tech-savvy users, it works.

 Everything you need to know about Tapsnake virus

 Of course, you should not call the number.
-It’s likely to either be a premium rate number that will cost you lots of money, or an attempt to extract information from you that will allow the scammers to steal your identity or try and sell you some kind of sake support plan or software.
+It’s likely to either be a premium rate number that will cost you lots of money or an attempt to extract information from you that will allow the scammers to steal your identity or try to sell you some kind of fake support plan or software.
 Selling “technical support” for non-existent problems is a common scam.

 How to keep your Mac safe from Tapesnake

 You should ignore the window and carry on with your day.
-If you can’t close the window, quit your web browser, or force quit it if necessary.
+If you can’t close the window, quit your web browser or force quit it if necessary.
 And if, for any reason, that doesn’t work, restart your Mac.
 You may even need to force restart it by pressing and holding the power button.

 2. Be careful when opening the links